 Andy Warhol is your most favourited artist in My Gallery.
 Want to find out more about him?
-Read on!
+Read (and watch) on!

-Andy Warhol was part of the Pop Art movement.
+Andy Warhol was part of the Pop Art movement (check out the Pop Art film below!).
 He was famous for exploring popular culture in his work, using images of brands like Coca Cola, Listerine and Campbell’s Soup (which was one of his favourite things to eat):

 Warhol’s studio was called The Factory, which was a reference to the mass-produced nature of his artworks.
 He saw art as a product, the same as a production line of Coca Cola bottles.